Precious (film): Plot

-Once discharged from the hospital, Precious returns home where Mary is sitting, presumably waiting for her.
-Mary asks to hold Abdul, but when Precious's back is turned, she purposely drops Abdul who cries upon impact.
-Mary attacks Precious, angrily declaring Precious's revelation about the abuse has resulted in termination of welfare payments.
-After Mary and Precious fight, Precious throws her against a wall, retrieves Abdul, and flees the apartment.
-After falling down the stairs, Precious and Abdul are nearly killed when Mary deliberately tries to drop her television set on them from the top of a stairwell.
-Precious eventually breaks into her school classroom for shelter.
-When Ms. Rain discovers Precious and Abdul sleeping the next morning, she frantically calls local shelters looking for a safe place for Precious and Abdul to live, but they end up staying with Ms. Rain and her live-in girlfriend for the holiday.
-The next morning, Ms. Rain takes Precious and Abdul to find assistance.
-Precious is able to continue her schooling while raising Abdul in a halfway house.
+Once discharged from the hospital, Precious returns home to find Mary waiting for her.
+Mary asks to hold Abdul, but deliberately drops him before attacking Precious, angrily declaring Precious's revelation about the abuse has resulted in the termination of welfare payments.
+Precious throws Mary against a wall, retrieves Abdul, and after falling down the stairs and narrowly avoiding Mary deliberately dropping her television set on them from the top of the stairwell, she flees the apartment and eventually breaks into her school classroom for shelter.
+When Ms. Rain discovers Precious and Abdul sleeping the next morning, she frantically calls local shelters in search of a safe place for Precious and Abdul to live, but they end up staying with Ms. Rain and her live-in girlfriend for the holiday.
+The next morning, Ms. Rain takes Precious and Abdul to find assistance, and Precious is able to continue her schooling while raising Abdul in a halfway house.

 Mary soon returns to inform Precious of her father's death from AIDS.
 Precious later learns that she is HIV-positive, though Abdul is not.
 Feeling dejected, Precious distracts Ms. Weiss and steals her case file from her office.
 As she shares the details of her file with her fellow students, she begins to hope for the future.
 Later, Precious meets with her mother, who brings Mongo to Ms. Weiss's office.
 Ms. Weiss confronts Mary about her and Carl's abuse of Precious, going back to when Precious was a toddler.
 Mary tearfully confesses that she always hated Precious for "stealing her man" by "letting him" abuse her and for eventually "making him leave."
-Precious tells Mary that she finally sees her for who she really is and severs ties with her, leaving with both Mongo and Abdul.
-Mary begs Ms. Weiss to retrieve her daughter and grandchildren, but Ms. Weiss silently rejects her and walks away, leaving a distraught Mary alone and broken.
+Precious tells Mary that she finally sees her for who she really is and severs ties with her, leaving with both Mongo and Abdul, telling her mother she will never see her again and will never find her and her children.
+Mary begs Ms. Weiss to retrieve her daughter and grandchildren, but a shocked and shaken Ms. Weiss silently rejects her and walks away, leaving Mary distraught.

 Planning to complete a GED test to receive a high-school diploma equivalency, followed by college, Precious walks into the city with her children, ready to start a new life with a brighter future.